Score Distillation Beyond Acceleration: Generative Modeling from Corrupted Data: Background

-\paragraph{Ambient Diffusion for Masked Observations.} Ambient Diffusion \cite{daras2023ambientdiffusion} addresses partial observations such as image inpainting by integrating masking into the training objective.
-Given masked observations $y=Mx$ with a binary mask operator $M$, the model is trained by:
+\paragraph{Diffusion for Image-Space Random Masked Corruptions.} \citet{daras2023ambientdiffusion} learn \(p_X(x)\) from randomly inpainted measurements by incorporating mask into the diffusion objective.
+Given observations \(y = Mx\) for a binary mask $M$, the teacher is trained with a random-inpainting loss

-where $\tilde{M}$ is a secondary random mask to further obscure the already-masked input, ensuring that the model learns to infer missing information rather than merely copying observed values.

-\paragraph{Fourier-Space Ambient Diffusion for Frequency-Domain Corruptions.} Designed for scientific imaging (e.g., MRI), this variant \cite{aali2025ambient-mri} adapts Ambient Diffusion to handle masked observations in the frequency domain, where observations are $y = M\cF x$, and $\cF$ denotes the Fourier transform operator.
-Please refer to Appendix \ref{app:ambient_mri} for more details.